If routing can be compared to the post-mailing system, then Deep Packet Inspection “DPI” should be equal to the Airport Security.

 DPI usually comes as a feature in security appliances or as a virtual DPI deployed in a server.
 Although a proper implementation is to employ a dedicated security/DPI appliance, you might also want to implement DPI as a service or through software.

-Below we’ll mention some popular tools/software for DPI:
+Below we’ll mention some of the Most Popular Deep Packet Inspection Tools for DPI:

 - SolarWinds Network Performance Monitor